 The main tourist sights in Central Mongolia are the Gorkhi-Terelj National Park, the ancient city of Karakorum, and the incredible Orkhon Valley.

-Gorkhi-Terelj National Park is located only 70 kilometers from Ulaanbaatar, and is a great place to visit if you have a short amount of time in Mongolia.
+Gorkhi-Terelj National Park is located only 70 kilometres from Ulaanbaatar and is a great place to visit if you have a short amount of time in Mongolia.
 In the park, you can go hiking, horseback riding, and stay with nomadic families.

 29 – Karakorum: The city of Karakorum was the capital of the Mongol Empire and visited by Marco Polo on his during his travels through the area.

-The Orkhon Valley is located about 300 kilometers from Ulaanbaatar and follows the banks of the Orkhon River.
+The Orkhon Valley is located about 300 kilometres from Ulaanbaatar and follows the banks of the Orkhon River.
 It’s a lush grassland home to many nomadic people who still live traditional lives in ger camps.
 Orkhon Valley is where Mongolia’s tallest waterfall can be found.

 Basically all of Southern Mongolia is covered by the Gobi Desert.
 It’s Asia’s largest desert and is home to camels, massive sand dunes, and a ton of other interesting sights.

 This region is fairly accessible from Ulaanbaatar.
 Dalanzadgad is the capital of the region, and you can get there from Ulaanbaatar by bus in about 10 hours by bus.

 The main sights to visit in the Gobi Desert are Yolyn Am, Bayanzag, and Khongoryn Els.